jesperolsson-se/sliding-window/README.md

 That is, we've found a simple, numerical way to calculate some Fibonacci number, without the need to introduce e.g., recursion.

+# Solution

+So far, we've explained the idea behind the Sliding Window approach.
+Next, let us apply it to our original problem.